ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 For all other VMware component updates, you must ensure that newly deployed ESXi servers and clusters have the most recent updates that you require. {{site.data.keyword.vmwaresolutions_short}} does not offer support for applying updates and patches for VMware components.
 You must monitor and apply these updates yourself.
 {: important}

-To download ESXi updates from VMware, you can configure VMware Update Manager (VUM), which is integrated into your vCenter Server.
+To download ESXi updates from VMware, you can configure VMware Update Manager (VUM) or vSphere Lifecycle Manager (vLCM), which are integrated into your vCenter Server.
 For more information, see [VMware Support](https://www.vmware.com/support/services.html){: external}.

 ## Does the management services NSX Edge pose a security risk?
 {: #faq-mgmt-nsx}